Analysis of the heat transfer fluctuations in the Rayleigh-B\'enard convection of concentrated emulsions with finite-size droplets: Conclusions

 \section{Conclusions}

 We have used numerical simulations with the open source code TLBfind~\cite{TLBfind22} to study the statistical properties of heat flux fluctuations in concentrated emulsions under thermal convection, just above the transition from conductive to convective states.
-Numerical simulations have been helpful in providing a systematic analysis at varying droplet concentrations, ranging from diluted (showing small heat transfer fluctuations) to packed emulsions (highlighting enhanced heat flux fluctuations).
-By systematically increasing the droplet concentration, we have observed evidence of a continuous transition that goes together with a continuous rise of the tails of the PDF of the mesoscopic observable $\mbox{Nu}^{*,(drop)}$ used to quantify the droplet heat transfer fluctuations.
+Numerical simulations have been helpful in providing a systematic analysis at varying droplet concentrations, ranging from less concentrated (showing small heat transfer fluctuations) to more concentrated emulsions (highlighting enhanced heat flux fluctuations).
+By systematically increasing the droplet concentration, we have observed evidence of a continuous transition that goes together with a continuous rise of the tails of the PDF of the droplet-scale observable $\mathrm{Nu}^{*,(drop)}$ used to quantify the droplet heat transfer fluctuations.
 We have analyzed these extreme fluctuations, observing their strong correlation with the droplet spatial localization, resulting in an accumulation in the boundary layer region of droplets contributing to the extreme fluctuations.
-Furthermore, extreme heat transfer fluctuations take place via coherent droplets motion, with a spatial extension $S$ and with a characteristic temporal duration $\mathcal{T}$.
-A statistical analysis of both $S$ and $\mathcal{T}$ has been conducted, showing a neat power-law behavior when the emulsion is highly packed.
-This result is found to be robust at changing the mesoscopic observable used to identify a droplet coherent motion. \\ Our findings open new questions concerning other aspects that may affect the heat transfer properties in emulsion systems with finite-size droplets.
+The physical effect hinges on the presence of finite-size droplets, which increase their contact as the droplet concentration increases but without merging via coalescence events.
+These ``soft collisions'' provoke the observed extreme heat transfer fluctuations and collective phenomena, such as the coherent droplets motion with a spatial extension $S$ and with a characteristic temporal duration $\mathcal{T}$.
+A statistical analysis of both $S$ and $\mathcal{T}$ has been conducted, showing a neat power-law behavior when the emulsion is more concentrated.
+This result is found to be robust at changing the droplet-scale observable used to identify a droplet coherent motion.\\ We remark that the observed findings of anomalous fluctuations have the peculiarity of emerging while the emulsion experiences a laminar regime.
+This is unexpected in a homogeneous fluid dynamics, since they are observed appearing along with the onset of a turbulent regime~\cite{Welti05,Shang05,Scheel14,Zonta16}.
+It is apparent that a more precise analysis would be needed for a real quantitative assessment.
+This prompts the need for a more clear comparison between the two dynamics (laminar emulsion vs. turbulent homogeneous fluid), which surely sets interesting future perspectives.
+Our findings also open new questions concerning other aspects that may affect the heat transfer properties in emulsion systems with finite-size droplets.
 For instance, it is not known so far if the heat flux fluctuations explored in this work can be more pronounced by changing from a two-dimensional to a three-dimensional system or by varying the number of convective rolls in the Rayleigh-Bénard cell.
-The role played by these fluctuations may also change as the Rayleigh number $Ra = \rho \alpha g \Delta T H^3/\mu \kappa$ increases, assessing the regime that for Newtonian fluids is no longer laminar.
+The role played by these fluctuations may also change as the Rayleigh number $Ra = \rho \alpha g \Delta T H^3/(\kappa \eta_0)$ increases, assessing the regime that for Newtonian fluids is no longer laminar.
 Furthermore, an investigation into the effect of confinement may be useful to shed light on the characteristic domain size limit beyond which the observed extreme heat flux fluctuations disappear.